 - 1. Orders are created, edited, or canceled by the District or School Test Coordinator. - 2.
-Orders are approved by the Illinois State Board of Education.
+Orders are approved by the Pearson Program Team.

-Refer to the User Role Matrix document posted on the Support > Documentation page of PearsonAccess^{next} for more information.
+Refer to the User Role Matrix document posted on the IAR Support site for more information.

 Additional orders may be placed by submitting an order through the Orders & Shipment Tracking page in PearsonAccess^{next}.
 This page can also be used to track orders placed by your organization.